LuisPalacios/airlink/docs/user-guide.md

 ## What is AirLink?

 AirLink is a lightweight Windows utility that makes connecting your Apple AirPods effortless.
-Windows does not provide a quick way to connect already-paired Bluetooth audio devices — AirLink solves this with a single click from the system tray.
+Windows does not provide a quick way to connect already-paired Bluetooth audio devices — AirLink solves this with a shortcut or single click from the system tray.

 ## System Requirements